mate-h/bevy-webgpu/README.md

 - WASM
 - WebGPU

-## Recommended setup
+## Initial setup

-Use rust-analyzer for Rust development, as well as wgsl-analyzer for WGSL linting.
-Fork of the wgsl-analyzer is available [here](https://github.com/mate-h/wgsl-analyzer).
-This fork includes support for Bevy shaders that use `#import` directives as opposed to `#include`.
+Use rust-analyzer for Rust development, as well as shader-analyzer for WGSL linting.
 It is also recommended to use [Mise en place](https://mise.jdx.dev/getting-started.html) for installing the Rust toolchain and other dependencies.

 ```bash
 mise use -g rust